MDMA: Effects

-Adverse effects
+Side effects

 Short-term

 Acute adverse effects are usually the result of high or multiple doses, although single dose toxicity can occur in susceptible individuals.
 The most serious short-term physical health risks of MDMA are hyperthermia and dehydration.
 Cases of life-threatening or fatal hyponatremia (excessively low sodium concentration in the blood) have developed in MDMA users attempting to prevent dehydration by consuming excessive amounts of water without replenishing electrolytes.

 The immediate adverse effects of MDMA use can include: